osmanseker/TimeTracker/README.md

   3. Starts timer when user opens a site or app
   4. Saves data to Json file
   5. Runs in background

+You can copy and paste the cody in your programming software and run to use this TimeTracker